MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Additional web resources

-`NavigateToString` has the drawback that you can only specify the string content of the HTML document; there is no way to represent additional web resources, such as CSS, images, or script.
-Instead, to reference additional web resources from your HTML document, you must use one of the other mechanisms described in this article, or represent those additional web resources inline in the HTML document.
+`NavigateToString` has the drawback that you can only specify the string content of the HTML document; there's no way to represent additional web resources, such as CSS, images, or script.
+Instead, to reference additional web resources from your HTML document, you must use one of the other approaches described in this article, or represent those additional web resources inline in the HTML document.

 ###### Additional web resources resolved in WebView2 process